commaai/panda/README.md

 It supports 3x CAN, 2x LIN, and 1x GMLAN.
 It also charges a phone.
 On the computer side, it has both USB and Wi-Fi.

-It uses an [STM32F413](http://www.st.com/en/microcontrollers/stm32f413-423.html?querycriteria=productId=LN2004) for low level stuff and an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) for Wi-Fi.
-They are connected over high speed SPI, so the panda is actually capable of dumping the full contents of the busses over Wi-Fi, unlike every other dongle on amazon.
-ELM327 is weak, panda is strong.
+It uses an [STM32F413](http://www.st.com/en/microcontrollers/stm32f413-423.html?querycriteria=productId=LN2004) for low level stuff.

 It is 2nd gen hardware, reusing code and parts from the [NEO](https://github.com/commaai/neo) interface board.